Lucian Pulvermacher: Traditionalist ministry

 In January 1976 he left the Capuchin Order and returned to the United States to join forces with traditionalist priest Conrad Altenbach in Milwaukee.
 "I was without money," he later remembered, "without a home or anything.
 The few things I brought along with me I could carry in two bags."
 He left what he called "the Novus Ordo, bogus Council Vatican II Church" and began to collaborate with the Society of Saint Pius X, which rejected Vatican II, until he distanced himself from them as he adopted more extreme sedevacantist views.
 He later wrote that he had spent eight months "with the general Latin Mass traditionalists until I saw there was no unity.
 Hence, I am alone on the job here in the States since August 1976."

 From 1976 on, Pulvermacher lived with his parents in Pittsville, Wisconsin, celebrating Mass in the traditional rite in private chapels, until 1992, when he moved his ministry to Antigo, Wisconsin.
 By 1995 he had adopted conclavist views.
 In 1998 he moved to Kalispell, Montana, invited to say Mass in a chapel there.

 In October 1998 a group of sedevacantist lay Catholics met in Kalispell, constituting a conclave for a papal election.
 They elected him, and he adopted the title of "Pope Pius XIII".
 From Montana he issued statements, appointed advisors as cardinals, and performed ordination rites.
 After 2005, he made no more public statements as his health declined.

 Pulvermacher died on November 30, 2009.

-Holy Orders

-Pulvermacher claimed that by becoming Pope, he would become able to confer the Sacrament of Holy Orders despite not actually being consecrated a bishop before.
-He then ordained Gordon Bateman on June 13, 1999 and eventually consecrated him a bishop on June 20, 1999.
-After this, Bateman consecrated Pulvermacher on July 4, 1999.
-Although Pulvermacher and Bateman claimed to be bishops, no other religion with apostolic succession has recognized them as such.